 Fast forward to the my post-college life in a little ski town, Jackson Hole, Wyo. to be exact, when the economy crashed.
 It was around this time that I was ready to trade in my skis and waitress apron for a “big girl job” for my new passion of working with nonprofits and planning events.
 This was not a good time to be looking for a full-time job (or really any job) since the economy had just imploded and way over qualified people were applying for the same jobs as me.
 After more “no’s” then I can recall, I found myself standing outside in the cold winter talking to my mentor.
 I was distraught after getting rejected once again.
 She said to me “You’ve been talking about starting your own business, why don’t you just do it?”
 That's when it all began.
 I called my business Events, Etc. because I had event experience and the Etc. part meant “I’ll do anything to pay the rent!”
 From there I picked up one contract job with a nonprofit, then another and pieced it all together.

 Eventually, it became clear that the consulting business was more than just events and I start Lindsey Nickel Consulting where I focused on consulting on marketing and communications, planning events and managing special projects.
-This mean that Events, Etc. could focus on weddings.
+This meant that Events, Etc. could focus on weddings.
 Around this time friends would come to me with ideas they had to start their own businesses.
 I loved bouncing ideas around and making recommendations.
 I only charged them a glass of wine (okay maybe it was a whole bottle).
 I learned along the way that small nonprofits and a wedding business are very similar to any other small businesses.
-They have similar hurdles (cash flow, hiring, finding time for social media, planning, etc.) and similar goals (expand, book more clients, work life balance, etc.).
+They have similar hurdles (cash flow, hiring, finding time for social media, planning, standing out in a flooded market, etc.) and similar goals (expand, book more clients, work life balance, make more money, etc.).

 I never lost the excitement I felt when I heard about a new business or a business hurdle.
 Every time I learned about a new business opening, or a friend with a dream of starting a new business I immediately had about 100 unsolicited suggestions and ideas.
 I continually read online articles about leadership, solo-preneurs and entrepreneurship.
 At the end of each year I get super excited to map out the next year and put together a marketing plan for Lovely Day Events.
 I missed being a part of supporting someone else in their success.